 On June 30, 2017, the Authority entered into a lease agreement with Plus One Holdings, Inc. ("Plus One") to lease approximately 2,395 square feet of space at MCAD for the purpose of operating a student health services clinic.
-The lease agreement provides for an initial term of five years commencing in July, 2017, and thereafter, at the option of Plus One, may be extended for three additional, five-year periods.
+The lease agreement provides for an initial term of five years commencing in July 2017, and thereafter, at the option of Plus One, may be extended for three additional, five-year periods.
 The option to extend a term shall be exercised not less than one year prior to the expiration of the term then in effect.
 Annual rent shall be due in advance on the anniversary of the commencement date.
 Annual rent shall increase two and a half percent per year during the initial lease term and all extension periods.

-The Authority has entered into an agreement with MCAD whereby the MCPHS, Harvard Vanguard, and Plus One lease payments will be made on a semiannual basis directly to MCAD, as payment of rent, and held in MCAD's residence hall trust fund and shall be used by MCAD for the operation of the leased property in a similar manner in which residence hall fees are used by the University and the Authority.
-In accordance with the lease agreement MCPHS and Vanguard paid MCAD \$3,342,864 and \$26,356, respectively, during fiscal 2017 and \$3,326,790 and \$25,713, respectively, during fiscal 2016.
-The Authority assesses annual obligations to MCAD, which include the pro rata share of the building occupied by MCPHS and Harvard Vanguard, on the same debt assessment basis the Authority uses for their other residence halls.
-The annual assessment included in income from contracts for financial assistance, management, and services in the accompanying statements of revenues, expenses and changes in net position for fiscal 2017 and 2016 related to these lease agreements amounted to \$2,144,600 and \$2,080,600, respectively.
+The Authority has entered into an agreement with MCAD, whereby the MCPHS and Plus One lease payments will be made on a semiannual basis directly to MCAD, as payment of rent, and held in MCAD's residence hall trust fund and shall be used by MCAD for the operation of the leased property in a similar manner in which residence hall fees are used by the University and the Authority.
+In accordance with the lease agreement, Plus One paid MCAD \$28,477 during fiscal 2019.
+MCPHS and Plus One paid MCAD \$3,361,288 and \$27,782, respectively, during fiscal 2018.
+The Authority assesses annual obligations to MCAD, which include the pro rata share of the building occupied by Plus One, on the same debt assessment basis the Authority uses for their other residence halls.

-Future minimum rental income to be remitted to MCAD under these operating lease agreements are as follows:
+Future minimum rental income to be remitted to MCAD are as follows: